My Online Journey:

-In the next section, I’ll narrow these 8 different ways of making money online down by grouping them together in such a way as to generate what I see are the top 4 ways (or business models) for making money online.
+In the next section, I’ll narrow down these 8 different approaches by grouping them together in such a way as to generate what I see are the top 4 ways (or business models) for making money online.

 Top 4 Ways of Making Money Online

-The top 4 ways for making money online were derived from a cost benefits analysis carried out on the 8 different ways of making money online using entry barrier criteria (both cost and expertise requirements) against the prospect of earnings that may be generated by each alternative.
+The top 4 ways for making money online were derived from a cost-benefit analysis carried out on the above 8 different ways of making money online business using entry barrier criteria (both cost and expertise requirements) against the prospect of earnings from each alternative.

-The result of this evaluation narrowed the list of 8 ways down to 4, reflecting the top 4 ways of making money online, as follows:
+This evaluation narrowed the list of 8 ways down to 4, reflecting what I conclude are the top 4 ways of making money online, as follows:

 - Affiliate Marketing, including Arbitrage Sales and Banner Advertising.

 - Consultancy Services, including Training and Coaching.

 - eCommerce Stores and Platforms, including Digital and Physical Products, and a wide range of related Services.